mohamedheda/payment_sms/README.md

 ### Useful Traits and Service Classes:
 #### app/Http/Traits/Responser
-It's a simple trait can be used to standardize the way you provide API responses in your Laravel application.
+A trait to standardize API response formatting in your Laravel application.
 ```php
 <?php